Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Proposed Methodology

 However, minimizing $\mathcal{L}_1$ is not enough to ensure the integrity of the PIs.
 Their integrity is given by the conditions that the upper bound must be greater than the target and the target estimate ($\hat{y}^u_i > y_i$ and $\hat{y}^u_i > \hat{y}_i$) and that the target and the target estimate, in turn, must be greater than the lower bound ($y_i > \hat{y}^\ell_i$ and $\hat{y}_i > \hat{y}^\ell_i$).
 Note that if the differences $(\hat{y}^u_i - y_i)$ and $(y_i - \hat{y}^\ell_i)$ are greater than the maximum estimation error within the training batch $\textbf{X}^b$ (i.e., $(\hat{y}^u_i - y_i) > \max_i |\hat{y}_i - y_i|$ and $(\hat{y}^u_i - y_i) > \max_i |\hat{y}_i - y_i|$, $\forall i \in [1, \dots, N]$), it is implied that all samples are covered ($k_i = 1, \, \forall i \in [1, \dots, N]$).

 Motivated by this, we include an additional penalty function to ensure PI integrity and maximize the number of covered samples within the batch simultaneously.
 Let us denote the mean differences between the PI bounds and the target estimates as $d_u = \sum_{i=1}^N(\hat{y}^u_i - y_i) / N$ and $d_\ell = \sum_{i=1}^N(y_i - \hat{y}^\ell_i) / N$.
 Let $\xi = \max_i |\hat{y}_i - y_i|$ denote the maximum distance between a target estimate and its corresponding target value within the batch ($\xi > 0$).
-From this, coverage is defined as:
+From this, our penalty function is defined as:

 Here, if the PI integrity is not met (i.e., $d_u < 0$ or $d_\ell < 0$) then their exponent magnitude becomes larger than $\xi$, producing a large penalty value.
 Moreover, these terms encourage both $d_u$ and $d_\ell$ not only to be positive but also to be greater than $\xi$.
 This implies that the distance between the target $y_i$ and any of its bounds will be larger than the maximum error within the batch, $\xi$, thus the target $y_i$ will lie within the PI.
 From this, we define our second optimization objective as: